jeltechnologies/sheetmusic/README.md

 Download the following files from Opendatasoft and place them in your dataFolder.
 The files from Opendatasoft are mandatory.
 Without these files the geoservice does not work.
 - 142 thousand cities from https://public.opendatasoft.com/explore/dataset/geonames-all-cities-with-a-population-1000/table/?disjunctive.cou_name_en&sort=name (download the CSV file)
 - 1.5 million postal codes from https://public.opendatasoft.com/explore/dataset/geonames-postal-code/export/ (download the CSV file)
+The files from Opendatasoft will find the city and country of each coordinate globally.

 ## Openstreetdata
-Optionally download houses information Openstreetdata to receive more detailed address information.
+Optionally download houses information from Openstreetdata to receive street, house numbers in the address.
 - Download the houses files from https://openstreetdata.org/#addresses.
 The streets and addresses files are not needed.
 - Unzip the `*-houses.tsv.gz` to `*.houses.tsv` and copy them to the dataFolder.
 More houses files means better accuracy, but larger memory consumption.
 The geoservice has been tested with all houses files from Openstreetdata, which are 109 million house addresses.